 In a sense, yes.
 Schools that attract the strongest applicants tend to do so because they have excellent reputations and offer strong undergraduate programs.
 When schools have a stronger student body—undergraduates with very high SAT scores, for example—they tend to build up a positive reputation and get more competitive as a result.
 It's a positive feedback loop: strong students with strong SAT scores continue to attract strong students with strong SAT scores.

-Many of the schools on the list above are ranked on well-known "best colleges and universities" lists, like the one that US News & World Report publishes.
+Many of the schools on the list above are ranked on well-known "best colleges and universities" lists, like the one that US News & World Report publishes each year.
 These ranking systems aren't perfect, but they do take many quantifiable factors into account (besides just standardized test scores) when evaluating US schools.

 Are These Schools Really the Most Competitive?

-In terms of acceptance rates, many of the schools listed above are some of the most competitive in the country.
-Several have acceptance rates of less than 10%.
-There are some equally competitive niche institutions which aren't included on the list above, however; institutions like Cooper Union, the US Naval Academy, the US Military Academy, and Alice Lloyd College all have extremely low acceptance rates.
-In sum, the top schools ranked by SAT scores do tend to be competitive, but they're not the only institutions with very low acceptance rates.
+In terms of acceptance rates, many of the schools above are some of the most competitive in the country.
+More than half of them have acceptance rates of less than 10%.
+There are some equally competitive niche institutions not included on the list, such as Cooper Union, the US Naval Academy, the West Point, and Juilliard—all of which have extremely low acceptance rates.

 Just because you're lagging behind the group doesn't mean you won't have an opportunity to catch up.

-The extent to which you have to "make up" for low test scores with other parts of your application depends on how far you fall below the school's average.
-At an elite school, it's unlikely that you'll get in with very low SAT scores, even if the rest of your application is strong.
+The extent to which you have to "make up" for a low test score with other parts of your application depends on how far you fall below the school's average.
+At an elite school, it's unlikely you'll get in with very low SAT scores, even if the rest of your application is strong.

-You can also access information on the "middle 50" for each school - so, the score at the 25th percentile and 75th percentile for admitted students.
-This will tell you the range of scores that the median 50% of accepted students have.
+You can also access information on the "middle 50" for each school—i.e., the scores at the 25th and 75th percentiles for admitted students.
+This will tell you the range of scores that the middle 50% of accepted students have.
 You're generally a safer applicant if you fall in this middle 50% than if you're in the bottom 25% of students.